Homelessness Services

 In Lake County, this means you can walk into any door of a service provider if you’re homeless or at risk of becoming homeless and get connected to resources to get you back into stable and safe housing.

 The research proves over and over again that the best way to end homelessness is to prevent it from happening in the first place.
 For eligible individuals, the Bridge Homelessness program can provide temporary financial assistance to keep individuals from losing their homes.
-Rental assistance and eviction prevention are paid directly to the landlord while we work with you to identify a long-term solution for stable housing.
+Rental assistance is paid directly to the landlord while we work with you to identify a long-term solution for stable housing.
 Eligibility criteria include length of time living in Lake County, income, and other factors.

 Case Management & Resource Navigation